Skip to main content

 • Needs step-by-step directions to transfer.

-• Needs hands-on or standby assistance* to complete safe transfers.
+• Needs standby or hands-on assistance to complete safe transfers ALL the time.

 • Needs to wear a gait belt that is used during transfers.